 Pit Bull Bite Attorney

-At Simmons and Fletcher, P.C., we are experienced in handling Pit Bull bite cases.
+At Simmons and Fletcher, P.C., we are experienced in handling pit bull attack cases.
 We have helped many victims of attacks recover from negligent dog owners who failed to keep their dog properly restrained and failed to warn people of their vicious tendencies.
 If you need to speak to a dog bite lawyer in Houston, Texas about your rights, call us.
 We serve all of the State of Texas when it comes to handling these types of claims and will assist others outside the state in the case of a serious attack by a pit bull or other dog.
 The initial consultation is free and when you hire us to handle your case, we charge no attorneys fee nor litigation expenses unless we make a recovery for you.
 Speak to a pit bull attack lawyer today by calling: 1-800-298-0111.